HELPeR-codes/Post-Support-Type-Prediction/README.md

-The seven codes and no of incidents of each are tabulated below:
+The seven codes and no of examples we used to train each code:

 <table>